asrouji/lmucs-discord/data/server-guide.md

 - 🌳  **Grow A Tree** is where you'll find the (virtual) Keck Tree.
 Stop by and water it so we can grow it to staggering heights!
 - 💎  **Minecraft** is where you'll find details and discussion about our Minecraft server, and how to join!
 - 🐱  **GitHub Feed** is a feed of commits to public student project repositories, a fun way to keep up with what everyone's working on (and enjoy some amusing commit messages).
 Check the channel pins to learn how to add your own project!
+- 🤖  **Bot Commands** is a place to use bot commands without cluttering up other channels.
+Type a forward slash (`/`) to see all available commands!